ranebhushan/ranebhushan/README.md

+# Bhushan Ashok Rane

 ### Howdy!👋

-- 🤖 I’m currently studying Master of Science in Robotics.
+- 🤖 Robotics Graduate Student
+- 🔭 I’m currently working on projects in the domain of compter vision, deep learning and motion planning
 - 📫 How to reach me: barane@wpi.edu

 <!--